deadlyvipers/dojo_rules/kill_list.md

 * Repeated code blocks
 * Bad variable names
 * Magic methods and functions
-* 'Hey my framework is the best' kind of attitude
+* Hey my framework is the best kind of attitude